cynthia2006/hanime-tv-plugin/README.md

 xsbee, who also made an [issue](https://github.com/yt-dlp/yt-dlp/issues/4007) on yt-dlp repo, took on the apparently stale rxqv repo, converting it into a yt-dlp extractor.

 This repository takes the extractor code and makes it a plugin, which makes maintainence rather easier.
+And does a few more additions.

 ## Installation